Project NTAS - Northwest Tropical Atlantic Station for air-sea flux measurement

 |Temperature plot||Velocity plot|

-The NTAS 10, 11 and 12 buoys were equipped with NDBC WAMDAS Wave systems.
-The system did not transmit well on NTAS 13; earlier wave data is available at NDBC's Station 41060 page.
+The NTAS buoy is equipped with an NDBC WAMDAS Wave system.
+The wave data is available at NDBC's Station 41060 page.